wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/_index.md

 weight: 10
 title_short: "Lightspeed app"
 description_short: "Easily integrate MultiSafepay payment solutions into your Lightspeed webshop with the free app."
-description: "Easily integrate MultiSafepay payment solutions into your Lightspeed webshop with the free app.
+description: "Easily integrate MultiSafepay payment solutions into your Lightspeed webshop with the free app."
-This app is managed by our partner Lightspeed.
-For support, please contact [Lightspeed](https://www.lightspeedhq.nl/support) directly."
 layout: 'single'
 ---